 Wet Your Whistle

 Ensure that your mouth gets ample saliva by drinking plenty of water throughout your day.
 You can also chew sugar-free gum after meals or whenever you feel like it in order to keep the saliva flowing.
 You should also see Jeffrey D. Clark, DDS, on a regular basis to have your oral health assessed.
-Dry mouth on occasion may be perfectly normal, but if you experience it frequently, you should schedule an appointment right away with Dr. Clark at Scottsdale Dental Excellence by calling us at 480 585 1853.
+Dry mouth on occasion may be perfectly normal, but if you experience it frequently, you should schedule an appointment right away with Dr. Clark at Scottsdale Cosmetic Dentistry Excellence by calling us at 480 585 1853.